sergiosgc/crud-trait/README.md

 If you need to directly execute SQL queries, you have access to `dbExec()`, `dbFetchAll()` and `dbFetchAllCallback()`. dbExec and dbFetchAll receive as arguments a query with placeholders (`?`), and values to place in the placeholders. dbExec executes the query and returns nothing (throws an exception on error). dbFetchAll executes the query and returns all rows. dbFetchAllCallback executes the query, maps the rows using the callback (second argument) and returns the resulting array.

-dbFetchAllCallaback, namely, allows you to get a set of objects using a non-basic query.
+dbFetchAllCallback, namely, allows you to get a set of objects using a non-basic query.
 For example:

     $gizmos = VirtuousGizmo::dbFetchAllCallback(<<<EOQ
     SELECT * FROM alpha_gizmos WHERE color = ?